godaddy/gasket/packages/gasket-plugin-intl/README.md

 It should then return a string indicating the user's locale.
 If no value is returned, Gasket will use `en-US`.
-Note that this is only available for Gasket apps with a server element; not for static sites.
+Note that this is only available for Gasket apps with a server element, not for static sites.

 #### Example usage